DyversHands/www.DyversHands.com/_pages/tableaucore.md

   * **The Director** \- A key Player Role for shaping scenes
   * **Sample Genre Beats** \- Templates for pivotal events to pace your tale

 With just these _**Tableau** Core ꩜ Rules_, you have everything needed to start telling stories!
-To take your adventures further, **Tableau's** _[Booklet Storyset 📖](https://itch.io/physical-games/tag-storyset)_ supplements and _Playsets 🎞️_ offer a treasure trove of detailed settings, evocative themes, fascinating characters, and much more.
+To take your adventures further, **Tableau’s** _[Booklet Storyset 📖](https://itch.io/physical-games/tag-storyset)_ supplements and _Playsets 🎞️_ offer a treasure trove of detailed settings, evocative themes, fascinating characters, and much more.

 The storytelling possibilities are endless.
 And it all begins by printing the pages, making a few folds, and watching imagination come alive in your hands.

 ## Tableau Booklets

 Instead of poker-sized cards, this version of the _**Tableau** Core&nbsp;꩜ Rules_ comes in 8 folded _Booklets 📖_ designed for convenience and affordability.
 This compact format simplifies setup and portability.
-Print at home, gather some friends, and you're ready for spontaneous storytelling.
+Print at home, gather some friends, and you’re ready for spontaneous storytelling.
 Its compact size also makes it great for travel and conventions.

 ![8 Tableau Core Rules Booklets](/assets/images/games/tableau/tableaucore/tableau_core_rules_booklets_1024-768.jpg)